web3privacy/constitution/01-overview.md

 * **"Common sense" is not common.** Principles must be made explicit, as our members come from diverse cultures and hold different assumptions.
 * **Consensus is not always possible.** Passionate people will have conflicting goals.
 We need a clear and predictable process for making decisions when full agreement cannot be reached.
 * **Inaction is the greatest risk.** An imperfect but clear process for solving problems is infinitely better than allowing them to fester unresolved.
+* **Growth is not always success.** Since large groups can become bureaucratic, we consider an amicable split into smaller, more effective communities a feature of our evolution, not a failure.

 This philosophy stems from the principle of Do-ocracy, evolved into what we call Intentional Do-ocracy—our framework for turning ideas into effective action.